Bible Verses About Not Letting the Devil Steal Your Joy

 Bible Verses About Not Letting the Devil Steal Your Joy (Galatians 5:22-23)

-“But the fruit of the Spirit is love, joy, peace, longsuffering, gentleness, goodness, faithMeekness, temperance: against such there is no law”
+“But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
+Against such things there is no law”

 β€” Galatians 5:22-23